jandurovec/the-catch-2025/falcon-5-hits/README.md

 represent the y-coordinate, we can try representing negative numbers in the most common way - the [two's complement].

 Alternatively, we can take more analytical approach.
-Since we have the firmware that we retrieved in [Chapter 2][ch2] and decompiled in [Chapter 3][ch3], we can check what it does (again, AI assistants might be very valuable to explain assembly language).
+Since we have the [firmware][fw] that we retrieved in [Chapter 2][ch2] and decompiled in [Chapter 3][ch3], we can check what it does (again, AI assistants might be very valuable to explain assembly language).